TeRRa HeAvEn Eco-Arts

 • Connection

-Programs center relationship-based learning that cultivates humility, respect, and accountability to place, emphasizing ecological responsibility rather than cultural consumption.
+Programs center relationship-based learning that cultivates humility, respect and accountability to place, emphasizing ecological responsibility rather than cultural consumption.

 T.H.E.A. recognizes that Traditional Ecological Knowledge is place-specific and carried by living cultures.
 Programs emphasize respect for local Indigenous ecologies while encouraging students to develop ethical, reciprocal relationships with the lands they inhabit.